Yearsley

-Yearsley is a small village and civil parish in the district of Hambleton in North Yorkshire, England.
+Yearsley is a small village and civil parish in the county in North Yorkshire, England.
 The population of the civil parish was less than 100 at the 2011 Census.
 Details are included in the civil parish of Brandsby-cum-Stearsby.
 It is situated between the market towns of Easingwold and Helmsley.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

+History

 The entire parish of Yearsley is within the Howardian Hills Area of Outstanding Natural Beauty.
 It was, and remains, a predominantly agricultural village with significant forestry on the moors to the north of the village.